fillip1984/locutus/README.md

 1) How to play audio files
 2) How to track and manipulate state, rewind/fastforward, and change tracks
-3) UI leaves some improvement which has been marked in the files with TODO: tags
+3) UI leaves some room for improvement which has been marked in the files with TODO: tags

 ## TODO